margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful to work towards shifting the tone of my communication
 * Grateful or friends in Washington, DC
 * Grateful for ideas-driven relationships and ideas-driven economy
+* Grateful for harmony at UVA and the football game
+* Grateful for the musicians from other places
+* Grateful for people in Illinois and Missouri
+* Grateful for the harmony in Boston
+* Grateful for positive memories in Washington, DC
+* Grateful for everyone at camp
+* Grateful for my grandparents
+* Grateful for the Spanish version of Science and Health with Key to the Scriptures
+* Grateful for memories at baseball games
+* Grateful for all the people who have graduated from UVa
+* Grateful for friends from Norfolk Academy
+* Grateful for medieval fairy tales
+* Grateful for other peoples’ expressions
+* Grateful for people from other countries
+* Grateful for nature
+* Grateful for perspective
+* Grateful for the good going on in grocery stores
+* Grateful for the good going on in family
+* Grateful for the harmony this fall
+* Grateful for team members
+* Grateful for how babies learn to speak
+* Grateful for how mothers love their children
+* Grateful for este, esta, esto; ese, esa, eso
+* Grateful for the photo of the Christian Science Church
+* Grateful for beautiful people everywhere
+* Grateful for family members
+* Grateful for everyone as eternal ideas and musical ideas
+* Grateful for the musician who sang ‘When You Say Nothing at All’
+* Grateful for all the people in Memphis
+* Grateful for people I met in the movie theater
+* Grateful for the love of people
+* Grateful for everyone worldwide
+* Grateful for everything we are learning
+* Grateful for other people who play the guitar
+* Grateful for other people in the South who express a lot of love
+* Grateful for happy people
+* Grateful for all the hotels
+* Grateful for other musicians
+* Grateful for memories at camp in the summer
+* Grateful for everyone in church
+* Grateful for all the substance form God
+* Grateful for who God made people to be
 * Grateful for healthy reprimands
 * Grateful for teachers
 * Grateful to give my life entirely to God